+Figure 8.
 Adults: Gender Assignment in the Unproductive Condition

-Gender assignment in the Unproductive condition was characterized by inter-and intra-speaker variation.
-Collectively, adults did not behave categorically in this condition, although three chose consistently neuter.
 A paired t-test showed no significant difference between mean neuter assignment of monosyllabic and disyllabic nouns: t(17) = -0.24, p = 0.81.
 Figure 9 shows the distribution of gender assignment by syllable number.

-Adults: Gender Assignment and Syllable Number in the
+Figure 9.
+Adults: Gender Assignment and Syllable Number in the Unproductive Condition

-Unproductive Condition